cthoyt/chembl-downloader/README.md

 |               02 | 2009-12-07     |
 |               01 | 2009-10-28     |

 ## ChEMBL Downloader Status
 > **_NOTE:_** `chembl_downloader` runs only on SQLite distributions of ChEMBL.
-If the run was unsuccessful, it is becuase earlier versions of ChEMBL were provided on a MongoDB distribution.
+If the run was unsuccessful, it is because earlier versions of ChEMBL were provided             on a MongoDB distribution.

 |   ChEMBL Version | Total compounds   |
 |------------------|-------------------|
 |               31 | 41585             |